 Does Exercise Help In Weight Loss?

 Most people tend to focus on one type of exercise or physical activity and believe that it is enough to lose weight and stay fit.
-Research shows that it’s essential to practice all four types of training: endurance, strength, balance, and flexibility.
+Research shows that it’s essential to practice all four training types: endurance, strength, balance, and flexibility.

 Physical activities such as walking, running, cycling, strength training, and aerobics offer health benefits, but you can’t solely depend on them for weight loss.
-Those of you who often wonder how to get a slim body through exercise should understand that exercise improves your fitness levels but doesn’t always guarantee a slim physique.
+Those of you who often wonder how to get a slim body should understand that exercise improves your fitness levels but doesn’t always guarantee weight loss.
 Exercise can increase metabolism and help maintain your weight and increase lean muscle mass if done consistently.

 Diet Or Exercise – What’s Better?